Oznium.com Call us toll free.

 You can run them off the same power source, but you'll need to use appropriate resistors.

-is it possible to wire your LEDs into a subwoofer, so that it somewhat gets brighter or flashes when the BASS booms? - by cody (oklahoma)
+is it possible to wire your LEDs into a subwoofer, so that it somewhat gets brighter or flashes when the BASS booms? - by Cody (oklahoma)

 I would suggest that you use our Music & Flash Interface.